tvghung/monopoly/project-document/ui-ux-overhaul/04_PHASE_4_GAMEPLAY_ACTIONS.md

 - PostgreSQL-backed tests are either passed with the configured database or clearly reported unavailable.
 - Browser and Electron/manual checks are reported independently.
-- Scene measurements remain within the current triangle and draw-call budget.
+- Scene measurements remain below the hard triangle/draw-call limits; the current normal draw-call target is explicitly **NOT PASS** at the `227` board- readability measurement and is carried as accepted Phase-5 performance debt.
 - No duplicate animation architecture or client-side rule authority was added.

-## 14. Open decisions and handoff gates
+## 14. Historical open decisions and handoff gates (superseded by Section 15)

+The following was the open-decision list at the pre-V7 handoff.
+Do not treat it as the current Phase 4 blocker list; the current V7 resolution and intentional SNAP limitation are recorded in Section 15 and the current closeout section.

 The bounded Phase 4.2 client slice consumes the Phase 4.1 foundation.
 The repeated-dice-pair identity gate is resolved by `rollSequence`; the following